As a kid, I loved Dr. Seuss. “Cat in the Hat” is one of the first books I read.

 According to Derman-Sparks (2010), by the time a child is 3-year-olds, they make judgments on people based on race.
 The Baron and Banaji (2006) study states that by the time a white child is 7-years-old, those biases are pro-white and anti-black, but the child knows to hide it.

-We can no longer afford to have Dr. Seuss in our classroom.
+We can no longer afford to have Dr. Seuss in our classrooms.